uit-no/hpc-doc/general/jobs.rst

 We recommend you to be as precise as you can when specifying the parameters as they will inflict on how fast your jobs will start to run.
-We generally have these two rules for prioritizing jobs:
+We generally have these rules for prioritizing jobs:

 #.
 Large jobs, that is jobs with high cpucounts, are prioritized.
 #.
 Short jobs take precedence over long jobs.
+#.
+Use fairshare.
+This means that users with a lot of jobs running will get a
+   decreased priority compared to other users.

 Process count
 -------------